petermusembi69/new_startup/README.md

 ## Getting Started

-This simple project that has and auth screen and counter app screen.
+This simple project that has an auth screen and counter app screen.

 Riverpod is used as the state management library with adherence to the provider pattern.

 Firebase is used as the database and Hive as the local persistence database.

 ### WIP
-CI/CD
+CI/CD,
 Tests.

 A few resources to get you started if this is your first Flutter project: